-SMGT 486 Field Experiences and Internships (12:0:Semester hours arranged)
+SMGT 486 Field Experiences and Internships (12:0:Semester Hours Arranged)

-Requirements for Approval

-All internship sites must be approved by the department faculty.
-Each application for an internship must be approved by the faculty member in charge of the experience, the director/supervisor of the site where the internship will be done, and the department chair.
-Before application is made, students must meet the following requirements:

-- 1. Have faculty recommendation based on qualities essential for success in the assigned environment. - 2.
-Have successfully completed at least 90 semester hours of credit. - 3.
-Have no incomplete grades in required courses. - 4.
-Have a minimum average of 2.0 GPA overall and in the major. - 5.
-Application deadlines are: - a.
-October 15 for spring semester internships - b.
-March 15 for fall and summer internships
+The sport management internship will provide the student an opportunity to learn while applying their skills working with people n high school, college, private or professional settings.
+All sport management internship sites must be approved by the department faculty.
+Each application for an internship must be approved by the faculty member in charge of the experience.
+The director/supervisor of the site where the internship will be done, and the department chair.
+Application deadlines are October 15 for spring semester internships and March 15 for fall and summer internships.
+Prerequisites: Faculty recommendations on qualities essential for success in the assigned environment.
+Successful completion of 90 semester hours of credit.
+No incomplete grades in any required courses.
+A minimum average of 2.5 overall in the major.

-Theatre Degree Programs: Theatre • Fine Arts
+Theatre Degree Programs: Theatre + Fine Arts